 Long bridges are inspected daily using advanced technologies in order to prolong their service life.
 For instance nondestructive methods are used to inspect hangers on suspended bridges.

-Implementation of damage control earthquake-resistant designs to retrofit existing long bridges has reduced the cost of constructing long bridges to 65%.
+Implementation of damage control earthquake-resistant designs to retrofit existing long bridges has reduced the cost of constructing long bridges to 65% ng a 1/6-scale